 KaMonSys: Monitoring system for cavern storage

 "KaMonSys" is the short form of: "Monitoring system for the safety of cavern storage facilities using satellite and unmanned aerial vehicle (UAV) data)".
-In this project the Research Center of Post-Mining develops supplementary solutions in the area of system security for critical infrastructures.
-The aim is to improve the supply security of underground natural gas reserves in time of the energy transition and to identify any damage at an early stage.
+In this project the Research Center of Post-Mining develops integrated solutions in the area of security for critical infrastructures.
+The aim is to improve the security of supply of underground natural gas reserves in time of the energy transition and to identify any damage at an early stage.
 In an interdisciplinary approach, the experts combine classic, technical-geoscientific methods with innovative approaches from remote sensing.
 Here, copter and satellite-based sensors are used.
 The data are evaluated integrally for the first time.
 This innovative combination of methods aims primarily to detect leaks early and reliably to prevent unwanted emissions from escaping.

 © Stefanie Krause/THGA